 Don’t Overdo It

-Eventually you will see the fruits of your efforts with pride, and your baby will appreciate all the energy his or fer fit mommy has to spare.
-Keep it simple and increase your physical activity slowly but surely.
+Eventually, you will start to see the fruits of your efforts with pride, and your baby will appreciate all the energy his or her fit mommy has to spare.
+Keep it really simple and increase your physical activity slowly but surely.
+Take your time.
 The key to steady weight loss postpartum is balancing diet and exercise with the demands of your everyday life – and you can do it, you know you can.